 Given the importance of noncognitive skills, the development of more efficient noncognitive assessments is one of the most fascinating research topics for me.

-There are still unanswered questions in this area.
+There are still unanswered questions in this area

 To develop effective measures of noncognitive skills, there are a couple of important questions that need to be answered first, and these questions are the reasons for skepticism, criticism, or even attack from scientists and policy makers on the use of noncognitive assessments, especially in the field of education.